Shop Our Favorites From Anthropologie's New Plus-Size Line

 Unsurprisingly, it was hard to narrow down our favorites, but we did it and these are the key pieces we're into for spring.

-This colorful dress with a perfectly cinched waist is breezy and flattering.
+This colorful maxi dress with a perfectly cinched waist is breezy and flattering.

 Dress up your look with this playful pup shirt.